eddmann/eddmann.github.io/_posts/2016/2016-01-22-implementing-promise-all-and-promise-race-in-javascript.md

 ---
 layout: post
-title: "Implementing Promise.all and Promise.race in JavaScript"
+title: 'Implementing Promise.all and Promise.race in JavaScript'
-meta: "Explaining solutions to implementing Promise.all and Promise.race in JavaScript"
+meta: 'Explaining solutions to implementing Promise.all and Promise.race in JavaScript'
 ---

 Throughout the past couple of months much of the JavaScript development I have been involved with has revolved around [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Promises are a simple abstraction to handle deferred and asynchronous computations.
 This lunchtime I decided to see how one would go about implementing two concepts that are present in the Promise standard ([`all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) and [`race`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race)).

 <!--more-->

 ## Promise.all